 Teaching and Learning in Key Stages One and Two

-Each pupil has an English, Maths and Topic book in which their learning is recorded.
-This recording takes the form of observations, annotated photos, activity and Individual Learning Plan recording sheets and the pupils work.
-A wide range of people are encouraged to contribute to these records including teaching assistants, parents and wider professionals.
+Each pupil has an English, Maths and subject work books in which their learning is recorded.
+This recording takes the form of pupils work, observations, annotated photos and activity recording sheets.

 Pupils are encouraged to reflect on their learning and whether they have achieved the objective and how they could make their work even better.
 Acheivement in all areas is celebrated, whether in class, within groups, during assemblies.
 Pupils are awarded 'Citizen of the Week' certificates in weekly assemblies alongside 'Star of the week' certificates awarded in class.
 We also send home 'Good News' postcards to parents celebrate a pupils success.
 Pupils are also given verbal praise, stickers and other small prizes and notes of their achievements are made to parents through the home-school diary.

 Class teachers also liaise closely with the school Speech and Language Therapist and Occupational Therapist for advice on individual pupils needs.